petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 If you're using Calkit,
 you can put all steps into a DVC pipeline.

+If you don't follow this rule, you may have many different commands to run depending on what artifact you want to create.

 Alternatives include Make, Snakemake, or a shell script.
 If the project is super lightweight, e.g., a pure writing project with no figure generation,